jekiapp/topic-master/docs/content/docs/guides/root/_index.md

 title = 'Root'
 +++

-Root group and root user by default is created when Topic Master initialized with a new data.
-This group is a main administrator for Topic Master.
-By default, root group has one `root` user, but it can also have more than one user.
-New user for root group can be created in the Access Control page, or anyone can signup and apply to be a member of root group (if approved). root group has no admin role.
+The root group and root user are created by default when Topic Master is initialized with new data.
+This group serves as the main administrator for Topic Master.
+By default, the root group has one `root` user, but additional users can be added.
+New users for the root group can be created on the Access Control page, or anyone can sign up and apply to join the root group (subject to approval).
+The root group does not have an admin role.

-#User Group
+## User Group

-the first thing to do for root user is creating groups.
-It is important because new user would looking for their group when they try to signup.
-Root user could also creating new users, the password would be auto-generated, then it can be given to the target person then they will be forced to create a new password for the first login.
+The first task for a root user is to create groups.
+This is important because new users will look for their group when signing up.
+Root users can also create new users; the password will be auto-generated and can be given to the intended person, who will then be required to create a new password upon their first login.

-#Tickets assignment
+## Ticket Assignment

-Root group member(s) will be assigned as approver for signup application, along with the admin of the group being applied to.
-It also assigned for an application targeting to a group that has no admin role in it.
+Root group members are assigned as approvers for signup applications, along with the admin of the group being applied to.
+They are also assigned to applications targeting a group that does not have an admin role.

-For example, if someone try to apply to publish to a topic that owned by GroupA, but there's no user with admin role registered in GroupA, then the root group member will be assigned as approver.
+For example, if someone applies to publish to a topic owned by `Group A`, but there is no user with an admin role registered in `Group A`, then the root group members will be assigned as approvers.